Uh La La La: Chart performance

-"Uh La La La" was a major hit on the charts on several continents, becoming one of Alexia's most successful songs and a summer hit in Europe in 1997.
-It peaked at number-one in Spain and number four in the singer's native Italy, with a total of 19 weeks inside the Italian singles chart.
-Additionally, the song was a top-10 hit also in Austria (6), Finland (2), Ireland (5), Scotland (9), Sweden (5) and the United Kingdom.
-In the latter, it reached number ten in its first week on the UK Singles Chart, on March 15, 1998.
-It spent a total of nine weeks within the UK Top 100.
-Additionally, "Uh La La La" went on becoming a top-20 hit in France, Iceland, the Netherlands and Switzerland.
-On the Eurochart Hot 100, it charted in the top 30, reaching number 22 in September 1997, after 13 weeks on the chart.
+"Uh La La La" peaked at number one on Spain's maxi-singles chart and number four in the singer's native Italy, staying on the Italian chart for 19 weeks.
+Additionally, the song was a top-10 hit in Austria, Finland, Ireland, Sweden and the United Kingdom.
+In the UK, it reached number 10 during its first week on the UK Singles Chart, on 15 March 1998.
+It spent a total of nine weeks within the UK top 100.
+Additionally, "Uh La La La" became a top-20 hit in France, Iceland, the Netherlands and Switzerland.
+On the Eurochart Hot 100, it charted within the top 30, reaching number 22 in September 1997, after 13 weeks on the chart.
 Outside Europe, it peaked at numbers 17 and 30 in Australia and New Zealand, respectively, and number 39 in Canada.

-The single earned a gold record in France and Sweden, with a sale of 250,000 and 15,000 units.
+In West Asia, it became a top-20 hit in Israel, peaking at number 11 on 1 July 1997.
+The single earned a gold record in France and Sweden.